 The Board and management are committed to prudent management of the endowment fund resources, in a manner consistent with the prior year.
-The Museum is assisted in the oversight and management of its portfolio by an Investment Sub-Committee with financial expertise.
 In order to manage risk, the Museum utilizes the services of an investment consultant and invests in a diversified portfolio.
-The objectives are to invest in high quality financial instruments with creditworthy counterparties by limiting the amount that can be invested in any one counterparty and by using other limits set out in the Museum's Investment policy.
-The current Investment policy, approved by the Board in November 2021, has permissible ranges of 0-10% cash and short-term investments, 20-60% fixed income, 30-65% global equity and 0-40% alternative assets.
+The objectives are to invest in high quality financial instruments with creditworthy counterparties by limiting the amount that can be invested in any one counterparty and by using other limits set out in the Museum's Investment Policy.
+The current Investment Policy, approved by the Board in November 2022, has permissible ranges of 0-10% cash and short-term investments, 20-60% fixed income, 30-65% global equity and 0-40% alternative assets.